 Address potential questions to prevent needless threads.
 Since, results in miscommunication.
 And so, leads to mistakes and uncertainty.
 Include a bullet list at the end of a message before the closing if need be.
-Instead of a conversation about work, make a list of work to do.
+Instead of a paragraphs, make a list of work to do.

 Consider recipients past communication.
 Look at some of their emails.
 Do a quick search.
 Think about how you can provide additional information to avoid ambiguity.
 After, edit the message before sending.

 To answer email questions is the essence of your job.
 Using proper netiquette is micromanaging this task.
 Professional development.
 Answer email questions with netiquette is one of the top ten email etiquette rules.

 Email facts infographic.
 Includes interesting information found in an At Mail blog post.
 Several more sources are listed there as well.
 Some of them are proprietary or paid research.
 For this reason, more informational than the run of the mill basic statistics a lot of people quote.
 Good insider info inquiring minds want to know.

 1 percent chance an email will be opened after twenty four hours.
 It follows, you delete email after the first day to keep your inbox clean.
 6.26% of people check their phone before they get out of bed.
 A lot more check it within two hours of getting up.
 7.6% of the messages you receive are spam.